Mill Creek Encore Alliance (MCEA)

 Thespian Dues: $50.
 Payable one-time when the student qualifies to become a member of the Georgia Thespian Society.
 We are Troupe 6855.

 2020 Musical Fee: $100.
 The Spring Musical is open to all students at Mill Creek High School.
-All participating students must pay to go toward the costs of production and includes one (1) production tee-shirt.
+All participating students must pay to go toward the costs of production.
+Students who participate in the musical and have paid their fee will receive one (1) production tee-shirt.

 Make-up Kit: $20.
 All Period 1, 2, 4 & 7 students as well as all actors in the spring musical must have a theatre makeup kit.
 This is not the makeup you buy over the counter; it is specialized makeup formulated specifically for the demanding conditions of performing on stage.

 1st Period and 7th Period students will receive a make-up kit with their paid dues.
 Other students who need to purchase a kit can get one from MCEA or other vendors. but at $20 MCEA is probably the best option.
 If a makeup kit is lost or depleted, a replacement kit can be purchased for $20.
 Purchase these online through our Store on the CHARMS website.

 Georgia Thespian Conference (ThesCon). $230 (2019 Trip).

 Thespian students can elect to attend ThesCon, a three-day event held in Columbus GA, usually in February of each year which features numerous productions presented by high schools from throughout the state.
 Plus, students participate in a variety of workshops led by theatre professionals from around the country and can perform or view individual performance and tech events, audition for scholarships, talk to college representatives from around the country, shop with commercial vendors selling theatre merchandise, and hang out with 4,500 other Georgia Thespians.
 Troupe 6855!